ThePalad1n/moodTracker/README.md

-Certainly!
-Here's a README template for your Mood Tracker project:

----

 # Mood Tracker

 Welcome to the Mood Tracker project!
 This application offers a user-friendly interface for mood tracking and analysis using your favorite data structures and algorithms!